-The School Employee Benefits Board (SEBB) collects benefit premiums from all school district entities for covered employees.
+The SEBB collects benefit premiums from all school district entities for covered employees.
 The premium includes a fee, established in state law.
 The purpose of this fee is to cover the impact of the subsidized rate of health care benefits for school retirees who elect to purchase their health care benefits through the state Health Care Authority PEBB plan.
-For the fiscal year 2019-20, SEBB was required to collect for the HCA \$69.56 per month per eligible employee to support the program.
-This amount is set forth in the state's operating budget and is subject to change on an annual basis.
-This amount is not actuarially determined and is not placed in a trust to pay the obligations for post-employment health care benefits.
+The amount collected is set forth in the state's operating budget and is subject to change on an annual basis.
+This amount is not actuarially determined and is not placed in a trust to pay the obligations for postemployment health care benefits.